Cursor Chat Reads the Wrong File

 Before you start

-• Identify the entry point: chat / Composer / Cmd+K. Cmd+K binds to cursor position and won’t pick the wrong file.
+• Identify the entry point: chat / Composer (Agent) / Cmd+K inline edit.
+Cmd+K binds to the cursor position and won’t pick a wrong file, so if the bug only shows in chat/Composer, it’s a retrieval or @-picker problem, not the editor.

 • Commit before reproducing so rename / unlink changes stay tracked.

-• Note Cursor version, active model, whether you’re in a monorepo.
+• Note Cursor version (Help → About), active model, whether you’re in a monorepo or a multi-root workspace.

 Info to collect